tasmota/docs/docs/Rules.md

 ### RF Repeater / IR Repeater

 In some applications, an RF-Repeater may come in handy to increase the range of RF based devices.
-We need to use RF reciever and RF transmitter modules with tasmota powered controllers.
+We need to use RF receiver and RF transmitter modules with tasmota powered controllers.
 The following rule looks for data received by the RF receiver and re transmits the same over the transmitter.

 ```haskell
 Rule1